SAP-samples/ui5-webcomponents-ngx-sample/README.md

 -->

 ## Description
-This is a demo application for the SAP [@ui5/webcomponents-ngx](https://github.com/SAP/ui5-webcomponents-ngx) project.
+This is a demo application for the SAP [@ui5/webcomponents-ngx](https://github.com/SAP/ui5-webcomponents-ngx) project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

 ## Requirements
 Angular 15 or higher.
 Other versions might work, but are not tested.